 Here’s a list of some of the publicly available web applications I’ve written.
-Some of them remain at the ‘incomplete but working stage’ (like the Web2.0 perpetual beta, but worse).
+Some of them remain at the ‘perpetual beta stage’.

 mPartsRegistry (source) is a simple interface to the Registry of Standard Biological Parts aimed at mobile smartphone browsers.
 It’s built using the Parts Registry API, JQuery Mobile, BeautifulSoup and Google App Engine.
 I wrote a blog post about it.